Gilead-BioStats/graphicalMCP/README.md

 pak::pak("Gilead-BioStats/graphicalMCP@dev")
 ```

-## Documentation
+# Documentation

 - For basic usage instructions, see `vignette("graphicalMCP")`
-- To become familiar with graphical MCP terminology, see
+- To become familiar with graphical MCP terminologies, see
   `vignette("glossary")`
 - To learn examples of how to use `graphicalMCP`,
   - see `vignette("shortcut-testing")` for sequentially rejective